 D3O might look and feel like orange silly putty, but the construction of its molecules work to dampen the shock induced non-smartphone-friendly mishaps.
 D3O was born of application in the military, but is also now used in ski equipment, sports shoes, protective clothing for motorcyclists and law enforcement, and more.

-While that video is pretty much just an advertisement, the video below from a company selling protective clothing goes into more detail about how the D3O substance works:
+The video below from a company selling protective clothing goes into more detail about how the D3O substance works:

 At present there is a Tech21 product for iPhone 4, iPhone 5, Samsung Galaxy S3, Samsung Galaxy S4, Samsung Galaxy Note II, Xperia Z and the HTC One.